 Animated BC concentrations shown on map and time series at various timebases (e.g., hourly or daily average values).

 In 2017, the Environmental Defense Fund (EDF) partnered with UC Berkeley to develop the 100x100 Black Carbon Network.
 100 black carbon (BC) sensors were deployed throughout West Oakland, California for 100 days to monitor combustion emissions (e.g., from diesel trucks) in the mixed residential/industrial neighborhood.
-To share the results of this study with the local community, policy makers and other stakeholders, DSTech developed a web dashboard that displays the data collected during the study in an accessible and comprehensive manner.
+To share the results of this study with the local community, policymakers, and other stakeholders, DSTech developed a web dashboard that displays the data collected by our black carbon monitors during the study in an accessible and comprehensive manner.
 For example, air pollution trends are illustrated over time using animations of the BC concentration data.